-I work between the laborious struggle of trying to get a colour to where I want it, while staying open to the somewhere else it might go, and hope that this process leads to the perfect colour.
-I am always in pursuit of the perfect colour.
+I work between the laborious struggle of trying to get a colour to where I want it, while staying open to the somewhere else it might go.
+Hoping that this process leads to the perfect colour I am always in pursuit of.

 On the Collection

 Monochromes feel pure to me.
 Timeless with infinite possibilities.
 All the colours have a subdued quality to them.
 Nothing shouts.
-There is a quiet depth, a weight to them all.
+There is a quiet sense of depth and weight to them all.
 A new colour is a commitment.
 It has to say something I haven’t already said.
 It needs to fit in, be consistent and offer something to the collection as a whole.
 It needs to carry its own weight as an individual monochrome.

 Cloudy whites are what interest me.
-For me to love a white there needs to be complexity to it, which is why a stark white does not appeal to me.
-N.16, the palest white in the collection, feels perfect, I don’t see myself imagining anything else that could say as much as this white.
+There needs to be complexity of tone, which is why a stark white does not appeal to me.
+N.16, the palest white in the collection at the time, felt perfect, I couldn’t see myself imagining anything else that could say as much as this white.
 It is cloudy, but luminous.
 The barest hint of grey holds back the brightness but does not deaden it.
 It is extremely subtle, and months in my head before I attempted to create it.

-Grey makes a statement without making a statement.
-It is neutral, but also has the most tonal variation, I could go on for a long time exploring grey.
-I love the androgynous feel and the contrast from light to dark, the warm greys, the cool greys, and the inky.
+Grey is a statement without making a statement.
+It is neutral, yet also has the most tonal variation, I could go on forever exploring grey—the androgynous feel and the contrast from light to dark, the warm greys, the cool greys, and the inky.

-From the palest milky grey of N.10, which is inspired by modern Australian architecture and the look of bleached concrete.
+The palest milky grey of N.10, is inspired by modern Australian architecture and the look of bleached concrete.
+Australian architects have a very specific take on modernism which I imagine might be influenced by the sun and hardness of the light.
 Soothing to the eye with its softness, it is the most subtle colour in The Architectural Series.
-Australian architects have a very specific take on modernism which I imagine might be influenced by the sun and hardness of the light.
-At the opposite end of N.10 comes the depth and darkness of N.12.
-A deep charcoal grey with rich blue undertones.
-Beautifully androgynous, inspired by modernist colour field painting and the work of monochrome painter Alan Charlton.
+At the opposite end of N.10 comes the depth and darkness of N.12, a deep charcoal grey with rich blue undertones.
+It has its own androgynous beauty and is inspired by modernist colour field painting and the work of monochrome painter Alan Charlton.

 The blues are a very specific type of blue.
 Dark blue, navy, grey blue, inky blue that is also smokey.
-Deep blue has a mysterious quality, but if not executed with restraint it can look crass and too trendy for my liking.
+Deep blue has a mysterious quality, although when executed without restraint, it can easily look too obvious for my liking.

 N.9 and N.11 are deep blues.
-N.9 has a dusty denim like feel, while N.11 being only slightly deeper and more inky.
-N.21 joins these blues to create a mini series within The Inky Series.
-Greyer and more stormy-like.
+N.9 has a dusty denim-like feel, while N.11 being only slightly deeper and more inky.
+N.21 joins these blues to create a greyer and more stormy-like tone.
 It appears grey in certain light and more blue, as brighter light comes in.
 N.13 a smokey navy and the darkest colour in the collection and one of the most special.
-It is the most silent of all the colours being deeply meditative, almost melancholic, yet at the same time, sensual.
+It is the most silent of all the colours being deeply meditative, almost melancholic and at the same time, sensual.
 There is something deeply relaxing about being cocooned in a dark colour.
 Dark colours can have depth and dimension and feel reflective and peaceful.

-Paint becomes the skin that holds everything together.
-It surrounds you.
-Colour can transform a space and make you feel something.
-All colours create an experience, spatial awareness and the relationship between seeing and feeling.
+Paint becomes the skin that makes colour tangible.
+It envelops you.
+Colour is transformative, it makes you feel something.
+All colours create an experience, spatial awareness and mediates the relationship between seeing and feeling.
 This is what I am seeking to do: create those experiences.